When you’re growing fast, you don’t have time for bottlenecks. But social media image sizing? That’s a repeat offender.

 Social media image requirements

-Let's break down each of the social channels and what image sizes they require. 👇
+Let's break down each of the social channels and what image sizes and they require, along with their ideal aspect ratios. 👇

 Facebook image dimensions and aspect ratios